 /NOT FOR DISTRIBUTION TO THE U.S. NEWSWIRE OR FOR DISSEMINATION IN THE UNITED STATES/

-Assuming the successful completion of the Cutpick Arrangement and including the non-core asset disposition, Crescent Point's average daily production in 2012 is expected to increase to more than 88,500 boe/d from 86,500 boe/d and its 2012 exit production rate is expected to increase to more than 97,500 boe/d from 94,000 boe/d.
+Assuming the successful completion of the Wild Stream Arrangement, Crescent Point's average daily production in 2012 is expected to increase to 83,500 boe/d from 80,000 boe/d and its 2012 exit production rate is expected to increase to more than 90,000 boe/d from 85,000 boe/d.
+In the Shaunavon resource play, the Company expects to have combined production of greater than 15,000 boe/d and more than 800 net sections of land, which include more than 200 net sections expected to be acquired in the Wild Stream Arrangement.

-Under the terms of the Cutpick Arrangement, Crescent Point has agreed to acquire all of the issued and outstanding shares of Cutpick at an exchange ratio of 0.14 of a Crescent Point share for each Cutpick share.
-In addition, Crescent Point expects to assume approximately $83 million of Cutpick net debt, including deal costs and after taking into account proceeds from stock options and warrants expected to be exercised.
-The Company's aggregate consideration for Cutpick is approximately $425 million, based on a five-day weighted average trading price of $43.13 per Crescent Point share.
+Under the terms of the Wild Stream Arrangement, Crescent Point has agreed to acquire all of the issued and outstanding shares of Wild Stream at an exchange ratio of 0.17 of a Crescent Point share for each Wild Stream share.
+In addition, Crescent Point expects to assume approximately $50.8 million of Wild Stream net debt, including deal costs and after taking into account proceeds from stock options and warrants expected to be exercised.
+The Company's aggregate consideration for Wild Stream is approximately $610.9 million, based on a five-day weighted average trading price of $45.62 per Crescent Point share.

-The Cutpick Arrangement is expected to close on or before June 19, 2012, allowing Cutpick shareholders to receive Crescent Point's anticipated June dividend, which is expected to be paid on or about July 16, 2012.
+The Wild Stream Arrangement is expected to close on or before March 15, 2012, allowing Wild Stream shareholders to receive Crescent Point's anticipated March dividend, which is expected to be paid on or about April 16, 2012.

-Key attributes of the Viking Assets to be acquired:
+Key attributes of the Wild Stream assets to be acquired:

-- Current production of approximately 5,600 boe/d, approximately 65 percent of which is light oil weighted;
+- Current production of approximately 5,400 boe/d, of which approximately 4,900 boe/d is from the Shaunavon and Battrum/Cantuar areas and 90 percent of which is oil weighted;

-- More than 300 net internally identified low-risk drilling locations in the Viking light oil resource play; and
+- More than 240 net internally identified low-risk drilling locations, including more than 190 net locations in the Shaunavon resource play; and

 - 2012 Cash Flow Multiple:

-The Cutpick Arrangement is expected to be accretive to Crescent Point on a per share reserves, production and cash flow basis.
-The acquisition metrics above do not include the disposition of the non-core, gas-weighted assets.
+The Wild Stream Arrangement is expected to be accretive to Crescent Point on a per share reserves, production and cash flow basis.

 UPWARDLY REVISED 2012 GUIDANCE